vyspiansky/react-demo-app/README.md

 Try

-* running this command again as root/Administrator or
+* run this command again as root/Administrator or
 * add "--no-optional", for example,
 ```
 npm install --save react-helmet --no-optional